MicrosoftDocs/azure-devops-yaml-schema/content/resources-containers-container-trigger.md

 <!-- :::editable-content name="examples"::: -->
 ### Examples

 In the following example, the trigger is enabled for tags matching `production*`.
-When specifying a tag, you may use an exact name or a wildcard.For more information, see [wildcards](/azure/devops/pipelines/repos/github#wildcards).
+When specifying a tag, you may use an exact name or a wildcard.
+For more information, see [wildcards](/azure/devops/pipelines/repos/github#wildcards).

 ```yaml
 resources: